Picture Books to Teach Problem and Solution

 This post may contain affiliate links.

 Read mentor text picture books to teach problem and solution text structure.
-Understanding problem and solution improves comprehension and helps readers make informed predictions.
-(As well as helps children see the creative possibilities in problem solving!)
+Understanding the problem and solution story structures improves comprehension and helps readers make informed predictions.
+(As well as helping children see the creative possibilities in problem-solving!)

-When children learn what to expect in a problem-solution story, not only will they be able to predict solutions but they will also be better able to write their own problem-solution stories.
+When children learn what to expect in a problem and solution story, not only will they be able to predict solutions, but they will also be better able to write their own problem-solution stories.
+I started teaching this early to my young kids, well before they were school-age because we want our children to become problem solvers.
+That is an important life skill!

-While there are many picture books that model the story structure of problem and solution, these are my favorites.
+While many picture books model the narrative story structure of problem and solution, these are my favorites to use with kids both at home and in the classroom.

 Mentor Text Picture Books to Teach Problem and Solution